 The target skills and topics include:

-- Students can give examples of matter that change from a solid to a liquid and from a liquid to a solid by heating and cooling.
+- Change of State: Students can give examples of matter that change from a solid to a liquid and from a liquid to a solid by heating and cooling.

-- They can describe the properties of solids and liquids and give examples of both solids and liquids.
+- Describing Properties: They can describe the properties of solids and liquids and give examples of both solids and liquids.

-- Students can measure and compare the volume of a liquid poured into different containers.
+- Measuring Volume: Students can measure and compare the volume of a liquid poured into different containers.

-- They will know if the water is turned into ice and then the ice is allowed to melt, the amount of water is the same as it was before freezing.
+- Conservation of Matter: They will know if the water is turned into ice, and then it is allowed to melt.
+The amount of water is the same as it was before freezing.

 - Write